 It’s a beautiful formula that preps your skin efficiently for the rest of your routine.
 The best part is that it doesn’t contain any alcohol, so it never puts your skin in harm’s way.
 It’s perfect for those with sensitive skin but still want a luxe toning experience to set the mood for the rest of their skincare routine.
 Introstem reviews are all positive when it comes to this toner, making it no surprise that it’s one of our bestsellers.

 So why should you opt for a toner with such dangerous chemicals if there are many other options jampacked with gentler ingredients?
 Forget your alcohol toner and switch over to this safer one by Introstem.

 Don’t get us wrong — not all alcohols are bad for the skin.
 Some will argue there other forms, called “fatty alcohols,” that help moisturize the skin.
 This is because they’re derived from coconut oil or palm oil, and they help thicken up your toner for a more smooth, silky consistency.

 But you shouldn’t overlook that thick, rich oils like coconut oil are usually comedogenic.
 That means these fatty alcohols can clog your pores and result in severe breakouts that are hard to treat.

 This may not be an issue for you if you have dry skin, but if you’re oily and are prone to acne, you should steer clear and look for toners with non-comedogenic ingredients instead.

 Don’t buy into the myth that you need alcohol to clean and tone your oily skin.
-Look for botanical oils and extracts that soothe the skin while rebuilding the skin barrier with the proper moisture levels.
-You’ll have a far better chance at seeing clear skin than if you douse your face with toxic chemicals.
+Look for botanical oils and extracts that soothe the feel of the skin.
+You’ll have a far better chance at seeing clear-looking skin than if you douse your face with toxic chemicals.